 Son of William Keith (d.
 1712), 9th Earl Marischal, and Mary Drummond (1675-1729).
-Brother of James Francis Edward Keith (1696-1758), who was sometime Prussian Field Marshal and Governor of Berlin.
+Brother of James Francis Edward Keith (1696-1758), who was a Prussian Field Marshal and Governor of Berlin.
 One of his sisters, Anne Keith (d.
 1728) was the first wife of the 6th Earl of Galloway.

 In 1764, however, he was called back to Berlin, never to return to Scotland.
-He was reputedly one of the select few, who was always guaranteed one of the four guest rooms in Frederik the Great's famous but small Sans Souci residence near Potsdam.
+He was reputedly one of the select few, who was always guaranteed one of the four guest rooms in Frederick the Great's famous but small Sans Souci residence near Potsdam.

 George Keith was a long-time friend and protector of the philosopher Rousseau, who wrote of him in his Confessions:

 "How many affectionate tears have I shed on my path as I thought of the goodness, the lovable virtues, the gentle philosophy of that venerable old man!
 I called him my father, he called me his child.
 These two names give some idea of the attachment which bound us together, but they fail to express the need which we had of each other, and of our unremitting desire to be in each other's company"1

 The three travelling companions arrived at Potsdam on July 2, after having visited Brunswick on their way.

-Boswell saw little of Keith for the ensuing months, but on September 5 he visited him in Potsdam together with Alexander Burnett.
-In the evening he played a slight joke on him together with Lauchlan MacPherson, which was taken with good humour, and on the 6th the two (Boswell and Keith) had an intimate and friendly conversation, leading to Keith's writing to Lord Auchinleck, asking him to allow Boswell to travel round Europe for another year.
+Boswell saw little of Keith in the ensuing months, but on September 5 he visited him in Potsdam together with Alexander Burnett.
+In the evening he played a slight joke on him together with Lauchlan MacPherson, which was taken with good humour, and on the 6th the Boswell and Keith had an intimate and friendly conversation, which lead to Keith's writing to Lord Auchinleck, asking him to allow Boswell to travel around Europe for another year.
 In the end, as Boswell wrote in his journal, "[h]e took down from his bookcase the history of Robert the Bruce in old verse, and made me a present of it, writing upon it, "Scotus Scoto," and saying, "Now you must read this once every year."
 I had almost cried before the good old man.
 We dined with his Lordship."